derekkraan/horde/README.md

 If a node fails (or otherwise becomes unreachable) then Horde.Supervisor will redistribute processes among the remaining nodes.

+You can choose what to do in the event of a network partition by specifying `:distribution_strategy` in the options for `Supervisor.start_link/2`.
+Setting this option to `Horde.UniformDistribution` (which is the default) distributes processes using a hash mechanism among all reachable nodes.
+In the event of a network partition, both sides of the partition will continue to operate.
+Setting it to `Horde.UniformQuorumDistribution` will operate in the same way, but will shut down if less than half of the cluster is reachable.

+In the case of a race condition (example: while adding a new member to the cluster, two nodes independently start the same process in different places), one of the processes will be shut down when the underlying CRDT converges.
+So it's possible to have race conditions but they will always heal themselves (and depending on the workload, could be very rare).

+## Graceful shutdown

+Using `Horde.Supervisor.stop` will cause the local supervisor to stop and any processes it was running will be shut down and redistributed to remaining supervisers in the horde.
+(This should happen automatically if `:init.stop()` is called).

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed